14 Facts About Obama's Presidency Most People Don’t Know

-4. The stock market continues to set new record highs since President Obama took office.
+4. The stock market set record highs throughout Obama's presidency.

-Since early 2009, there has been a steady upward trend in stock market growth.
+Since early 2009, there was a steady upward trend in stock market growth.
 The Dow Jones Industrial averages reached an all-time high of 18,292 in May, 2015.
 Since most Americans have 401K retirement investments in the stock market, this growth benefits millions of middle class Americans.

 Source: Dow Jones Industrial Average Last 10 Years: Macrotrends.

-5. The Federal budget deficit is shrinking.
-It’s been reduced by two-thirds since 2009.
+5. The Federal budget deficit was reduced by two-thirds since 2009.

 The $1.4 trillion federal budget deficit that Obama inherited in 2009 was in a large part due to the high rate of unemployment.
 When millions of people were put out of work in 2008 and 2009, it resulted in far less income taxes and less economic activity to generate federal revenue.
 As eleven million people have regained employment, there have been billions more tax dollars generated.
 As a result, the deficit has been shrinking each year.
 The 2015 deficit was $439 billion, the smallest deficit since 2007, and roughly 70% lower than it was in 2009.

 6. Under President Obama, government spending has increased less than it did under President's Bush and Reagan.

 You may have heard critics say that President Obama is spending money wildly and running up our debt.
 According to this article from Forbes, during his first term, Obama increased spending by 1.4% annually, far less than President Reagan (8.7%) or George W. Bush (8.1%).
 According to a more recent article from the Washington Post, Obama has increased spending 3.3% annually.
 In either case, Obama has increased spending less than any president since Eisenhower.